MohsinMushfiq/web-hosting/README.md

-<h2>LxRoot Frontend Development</h2>
+<h2>Linux Hosting Frontend Development</h2>

 <h3>About</h3>
-<b>LxRoot Web Design</b> is a modern, responsive website focused on providing sleek, user-friendly interfaces with intuitive navigation.
+<b>Linux Hosting Web Design</b> is a modern, responsive website focused on providing sleek, user-friendly interfaces with intuitive navigation.
 Designed to meet the needs of diverse users, this site showcases best practices in web design, emphasizing aesthetics and functionality.

 <h3>Technology</h3>
 <b>HTML5 & CSS3:</b> Structuring and styling the site with modern standards. </br>